 If you get a downtown cash refund, Global Blue requires that they receive your stamped VAT refund form and receipts no less than 21 days after purchase.
 That’s pretty tight.
 If you miss that deadline, they’ll debit your refund back to your credit card along with a penalty.
 Have a look close to the bottom of their explanatory webpage.
 From what I’ve seen online, they’re pretty strict about this.

 Most tax jurisdictions give you a much longer time to file your refund submission.
 China, for example, gives you 90 days.
 The EU gives you until “the end of the third month after that in which you buy them.”
 (See the section How soon do the goods have to leave the EU? in the EU’s online guide.)
 What that means is – if you miss Global Blue’s deadline, they’ll reverse your refund and charge you a penalty.
 However, if your documents are correctly filled out and comply with the official time limits, Global Blue and the retailer can still recover and pocket your VAT.

 However, that’s not all.

 As a visitor, you can only get your VAT refund documents stamped when you eventually leave the EU.
 (See the section ‘Tax-free’ shopping: how is the VAT refunded? in the EU’s guide.)
-Now, if you’ve been touring the continent and happily buying stuff on your trip under the impression that you’re going to get 15 to 20% back when you go home, you better make sure you leave the EU no more than 2 ½ weeks after your first purchase if you want to get your money from Global Blue.
-Remember, Global Blue specifies that the documents must reach them no less than 21 days after the purchase date.
+Now, if you’ve been touring the continent and happily buying stuff on your trip under the impression that you’re going to get 15 to 20% back when you go home, be careful not to opt for the downtown cash refund or make sure you leave the EU no more 2 ½ weeks after your first purchase if you want to keep your refund.
+Remember, Global Blue specifies that they receive your documents no less than 21 days after the purchase date.